-The primary role of the SSC is to provide standardised, competitive range of risk management support services to its customer municipalities, including Cape Agulhas Municipality.
+The primary role of the Risk management unit is to provide standardised, competitive range of risk management support services.

-High level responsibilities of the SSC include:
+High level responsibilities of the risk management unit include:

-- o Review of risk management policies / frameworks for completeness and compliance; - Drive the Business continuity, Anti-Corruption and Fraud Prevention, Code of Ethics and Combined assurance initiatives - Investigate risk management best practices and develop risk management procedures accordingly; - Develop criteria to evaluate impact and likelihood and ensure the Risk Management Policy of the Municipality is updated accordingly; - o Formulation of standards to be used in risk management; - o Implementation of a computerised risk management system; - Support the Municipality with the establishment of internal structures to determine risk management responsibilities; - o Integration of risk management processes and key risks with the IDP and budget process; - o Provide assurance on the risk management processes that all critical risks and its impact have been identified and correctly evaluated; - Prepare a consolidated risk register of the municipalities in the SSC to benchmark risks and identify best practices; - Monitor critical risks and its impact; - o Organise training for municipal officials; - Continuous risk assessments and reporting; - Substance verification; - Monitoring of risk management processes and reporting; - Maintenance of risk registers; - o Facilitate meetings and procedures of the Fraud and Risk Management Committee; - Advise the Municipality on risk management; - Provide support to Internal Audit; - o Maintain a loss control system and procedures.
+- Review of risk management policies / frameworks for completeness and compliance; - Drive the Business continuity, Anti-Corruption and Fraud Prevention, Code of Ethics and Combined assurance initiatives - Investigate risk management best practices and develop risk management procedures accordingly; - Develop criteria to evaluate impact and likelihood and ensure the Risk Management Policy of the Municipality is updated accordingly; - o Formulation of standards to be used in risk management; - o Implementation of a computerised risk management system; - Support the Municipality with the establishment of internal structures to determine risk management responsibilities; - Integration of risk management processes and key risks with the IDP and budget process; - o Provide assurance on the risk management processes that all critical risks and its impact have been identified and correctly evaluated; - Prepare a consolidated risk register of the municipalities in the Overberg District to benchmark risks and identify best practices; - Monitor critical risks and its impact; - Organise training for municipal officials; - Continuous risk assessments and reporting; - Substance verification; - Monitoring of risk management processes and reporting; - Maintenance of risk registers; - o Facilitate meetings and procedures of the Fraud and Risk Management Committee; - Advise the Municipality on risk management; - Provide support to Internal Audit; - Maintain a loss control system and procedures.